raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - Easy artefact
 - *Purpose:* Introduced in Windows 2000 for multi-language support.
 	- 1 binary can be used in different language

--
+- *Usage:* B

 ### Limitations
 -  No timestamp of the execution

 ### Example
 ![[Pasted image 20250202171653.png]]
-- Every GUI executable will have 2 values
+- Every GUI executed will have 2 values
 	- ApplicationCompany
+	- FriendlyAppName

 ----